-- Muffins with very smooth or peaked tops means you mixed the batter too much.
-Be sure to only mix until the dry ingredients are just moistened being as gentle as you can.
+- Muffins with very smooth, or peaked tops, means you mixed the batter too much.
+Be sure to only mix until the dry ingredients are just moistened, being as gentle as you can.

 - Muffins with uneven texture and large holes/tunnels indicates too much mixing.

-- Dry muffins usually mean you used too much flour, your oven was too hot or they were baked too long.
+- Dry muffins usually mean you used too much flour, your oven was too hot, or they were baked too long.

-- Muffins that are dark on the outside but not done in the center usually means that the oven was too hot.
+- Muffins that are dark on the outside, but not done in the center, usually means that the oven was too hot.

 Some of My Favorite Healthy Muffin Recipes

-*PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
-SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.
+*Points® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
+SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
 Thank you for your purchase!

 Subscribe to Get: Top 10 Reader Favorite Recipes